HyperCodec/genetic-rs/README.md

 A crate for quickstarting genetic algorithm projects

 ### How to Use
-First off, this crate comes with the `builtin` module by default.
+First off, this crate comes with the `builtin` and `genrand` modules by default.
 If you want to add the builtin sexual reproduction extension, you can do so by adding the `sexual` feature.

 Once you have eveything imported as you wish, you can define your entity and impl the required traits: